Olaf Wieghorst

 Olaf Wieghorst (April 30, 1899 - April 27, 1988) was a Danish-American painter who specialized in depictions of the American frontier.
 His art was in the vein of Frederic Remington and Charles Russell.
 In 1992, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

+Wieghorst has a museum dedicated to him that is located in downtown El Cajon, California.

 Early years

 Olaf Carl Wieghorst was born in Viborg, Denmark.
 He worked on a farm where he often rode horses.

 He was a bare-back rider in the Schumann Circus and performed acrobatic feats for Tivoli Theater in Copenhagen.
 Wieghorst emigrated to the United States from Denmark in 1918 at the age of 19.